Tonyg92x/42libft/README.md

   Put the letter entered in lowercase.
 If it's already in lowercase or it isnt a letter, do nothing.

   <h3>ft_strlen</h3>
-  Return the length of the strin entered.
+  Return the length of the string entered.

   <h3>ft_strchr</h3>
   Return a pointer of the first occurence of c in s else return NULL.